 The Profile Explained

-The Profile is where we display all the information we hold on a particular person, ‘the subject.’
-It is made up of entries submitted by you, ‘the customer’ with further material adjusted between the customer and Milestones.
-Visitors to the site are directed to the Profile on consulting the index to the Memories Register.
+The Profile in the Memories Register is where we display all the information we hold on a particular person, ‘the subject.’
+It is made up principally of ‘entries ‘, starting with the Brief profile which is then ‘enhanced,’ mainly by you, ‘the customer’ with further material – Appreciations – received from third parties and approved by you.
+Further entries are adjusted between us.

-Opening with the Brief Profile created from information submitted by the customer to registrations@milestonesscotland.co.uk it builds up with tributes in the form of eulogies, obituaries and appreciations.
-Often customers wish to add the Death Notice, abstracts from the Order of Service, a timeline with photographs, an Acknowledgement.
-The terms of the customised Invitation and Postscript can add appreciably to the eventual value of any Profile for future research.
-An Enhancing the Profile form is used for all additional entries after registration
+All Profiles open with the Brief Profile created by us using the short life summary received from you.
+It is our expectation that customers will enhance it with tributes in the form of eulogies, obituaries and appreciations.
+You may wish to to add the Death Notice, abstracts from the Order of Service, a timeline with photographs, an Acknowledgement.
+The customised Invitation and Postscript can add appreciably to the eventual value of any Profile for future research.
+Under the ENHANCE title in the main menu you’ll find the Enhancing the Profile form, used for all additional entries after registration.

 It is through the display of accurate, quality material in Profiles that we will build up Milestones reputation as a unique resource for family and general research in Scotland.